Writings about Music

 Seraphic Surge: Conguero Poncho Sanchez

 A neighbor here in Los Angeles who passed away too young used to be a professional racecar driver.
 When I knew Scott Ullman, he still owned some fancy cars that appeared incongruous with his extremely modest residence.
 Apparently, he put most of his money into this collection of automobiles, which is understandable.
-Ullman was especially proud of a red Mercedes convertible sports car that was normally only found in Germany.
+Ullman was especially proud of an immaculate red Mercedes convertible sports car that was normally only found in Germany.
 Upon hearing that my own modest car needed some work, Scott directed me to a preferred auto repair shop on Venice Boulevard.
 This led to one of my most memorable dinners in Los Angeles because the owner, a Mexican American gentleman with considerable presence and kindness, invited me to join the entire crew after work for dinner after learning I was Scott's friend.
 So there I was in a large auto yard at dusk betwixt ultra urban metallic silhouettes, enjoying conversation while drinking straight tequila, and dining on a mélange of delicacies grilling in the open air on oil drums.
 It was wonderful.

-Around this time, I began feeling the history and culture of this land called California that was inhabited for thousands of years by indigenous peoples before the Spanish arrived.
+Around this time, I began feeling the history and culture of this land called California, which was inhabited for thousands of years by indigenous peoples before the Spanish arrived.
 It’s a subtle sensation.
 Gentle, yet so powerful you barely know it envelops our lives.

 Clare, a scintillating jazz pianist, was a pioneer in Latin Jazz, and electric piano playing, exerting a powerful influence on Chick Corea.
 Fischer's vocal arrangements for the Hi-Lo’s, cited by Herbie Hancock as a major influence, are uncanny, and he also composed one of the most stunningly ravishing songs of the twentieth century: Morning, which we’ve all heard, even if we don’t know the name, or the lyrics.

-Having noticed that Poncho Sanchez was performing at Vitello’s in Studio City, I was excited to go hear one of Clare Fischer’s collaborators, and arrived for the second set at this inviting venue that proved to be conducive and conductive to great music.
+Having noticed that Poncho Sanchez was performing at Vitello’s in Studio City, I was excited to go hear one of Clare Fischer’s collaborators, and arrived for the second set at this inviting venue that proved to be conducive and conductive for great music.